-In the second quarter of 2022, the proportion of isolates resistant to azithromycin in Australia was 3.8% (Table 2), higher than in the first quarter of 2022 (2.2%) but remaining lower than the annual proportions reported nationally in 2021 (4.7%) and 2020 (3.9%).
+The proportion of isolates resistant to azithromycin in Australia gradually increased over 2022 and in the fourth quarter reached 5.3% (Table 2), higher than annual proportions reported nationally in 2021 (4.7%) and 2020 (3.9%).
 It should be noted that there is variation in antimicrobial susceptibility testing methodology in the jurisdictions and so resistance is defined accordingly.
 The AGSP trend data for azithromycin resistance since 2010 is shown in Table 2.

-Globally, there have been reports of increased azithromycin resistance in N. gonorrhoeae, heightened since dual therapy was introduced.3 Of note, two isolates from New South Wales and Queensland exhibited high-level resistance to azithromycin,
+Globally, there have been reports of increased azithromycin resistance in N. gonorrhoeae, heightened since dual therapy was introduced.
+Of note, three isolates from Queensland, Victoria and non-remote Western Australia exhibited high-level resistance to azithromycin (defined as MIC values $\geq 256$ mg/L).
+Azithromycin resistance was reported by all jurisdictions in quarter 4 of 2022, except for the remote regions of Western Australia and the Northern Territory.